The 1975 to host listening party for self-titled debut album this week

 Read more: With The 1975’s massive new single ‘If You’re Too Shy (Let Me Know)’, Britain’s best band keep getting better

-Sharing the news on social media, the band’s listening party will take place on Friday (May 1) at 7pm GMT.
+Sharing the news on social media, the band’s listening party will take place on Saturday (May 2) at 4am AEST.
 It is currently unclear as to what platform will be used to host the event.

 “// A L B U M 1 – L I S T E N I N G P A R T Y – F R I D A Y 7 P M B S T // L O V E,” the band wrote on Instagram, sharing the artwork for the 2013 album.